sensu/sensu-docs/content/sensu-core/0.29/guides/scaling-overview.md

 This is done either by the RabbitMQ [Federation plugin][4] or via the [Shovel][5] plugin.
 (See a comparison [here][6])

-_NOTE: This is picking Availability and Partition Tolerance over Consistency with RabbitMQ._
+_NOTE: This is picking availability and partition tolerance over consistency with RabbitMQ._

 #### Pros

-* Decreased infrastructure necessary at remote Datacenters
+* Fewer infrastructure components necessary at remote datacenters
 * All Sensu server alerts originate from a single source

 #### Cons

-* WAN instability can result in floods of client keepalive alerts. ([Check Dependencies][6] can help with this)
+* WAN instability can result in floods of client keepalive alerts.
+(The [Sensu Enterprise check dependencies filter][7] can help with this.)
-* Increased RabbitMQ configuration complexity.
+* Increased RabbitMQ configuration complexity
 * All clients appear to be in the same datacenter in Uchiwa

 ### Strategy 3: Centralized Sensu and Directly Connected Clients